 The rich fiber content of sauerkraut means it’s very helpful for digestion.
 I won’t get too descriptive, but this fantastic food should help constipated folks.

 What do you eat sauerkraut with?

 Have I convinced you to give sauerkraut a try?
 I hope so!
-Because once you do, we’re certain that you’ll be hooked.

 For more frequently asked questions, visit our index of food-related questions and answers.
 Here are a few popular questions for you: